 So what are the solutions to these threats?

 First, diversify your customer base.
 You need to be thinking about diversifying your customer base so that you don’t have the risk of a big customer or more leaving.

-Secondly, if possible, secure contractual sale agreements such as long term contracts and licenses to ensure ongoing sales from customers.
-The ideal here (and lowest risk to buyers) is contractually recurring revenues.
+Secondly, if possible, secure contractual sale agreements such as long-term contracts and licenses to ensure ongoing sales from customers.
+The idea here (and lowest risk to buyers) is contractually recurring revenues.

 3. Diversify Vendors

 The third thing you want to do to maximize the value of your business is to diversify your vendors.
 Consider what would happen if a key vendor raises its prices or goes out of business.
 Would your business be in trouble?

 Acquirers are going to ask what happens if something happens to one of your vendors.
 Likewise, you need to be asking this question of your business right now.